The Webster in Webster & Horsfall

 By 1850 James Horsfall’s experiments in hard drawing wire, heat treated and quenched from elevated temperatures, produced double the tensile strength previously known and a 90% reduction of area which precluded stretching in tension.
 Patented wire is a term now in worldwide use and it refers to James’s 1854 patents which became reality owing to the nature of his processes and the quality of the Webster steel which made them possible.

 The subsequent partnership was an obvious one and it was based on friendship as well as on common interests.

-Knowing these matters, James declined to quote fo, the wire for the second attempt unless he had the whole of the business and that to his own specification in crucible steel.
+Knowing these matters, James declined to quote for the second attempt wire, unless he had the whole of the business and produced to his own specification in crucible steel.
 This brought him the largest order ever received by Webster and Horsfall, 1600 tons for delivery within twelve months, followed by a repeat order when the cable was lost during the final stages of laying it in 1865.

 Another year was to pass before the new cable was ready and this time it was laid successfully – the steamship Great Eastern completing the Atlantic crossing in just fourteen days.

 But the ultimate test which excited rope engineers the world over after the success of the 1866 cable was that Webster and Horsfall patent steel wire proved to be the only material capable of lifting and recovering its ill-fated predecessor lost two miles down in the depths of the ocean.
 Involvement with wire rope continued with the formation of our associate company Latch & Batchelor in 1891 founded by A. Latch, T. C. Batchelor and H. H. C.